HenrikBengtsson/shellcheck-repl/README.md

 $
 ```

+Hint: See [SC2086] for more details on that error.

 ## Bypassing the ShellCheck validation

 You can bypass the ShellCheck validation by preceeding the command with one or more leading spaces.
 For instance, the following will _not_ be run through ShellCheck: